In This Section

-Municipal members participating in court cases can request that CML file briefs on their behalf (read the procedure for requesting CML participation).
-The CML Amicus Committee reviews the requests and determines if there is a substantial likelihood that important law will be made affecting Colorado municipalities (view the procedure for review of request), and then makes recommendations on whether CML should participate or not to the CML Executive Board.
+Advocacy in state and federal courts on behalf of Colorado municipalities as an amicus curiae (“friend of the court”) is one of the most important legal services CML provides to its members.
+Many cases reaching Colorado (or federal) appellate courts have the potential to impact Colorado municipalities.
+Municipal members participating in court cases can request that CML file briefs on their behalf.
+The CML Amicus Committee reviews the requests and determines if there is a substantial likelihood that important law will be made affecting Colorado municipalities, and then makes a recommendation to the CML Executive Board.

 - How broad an impact does the lower court decision have, or would an adverse appellate decision have on Colorado municipalities?
 Would a broad spectrum of municipalities or only a very few be affected?
 Would municipalities be able to sidestep the problem caused by this decision by making a simple change in some procedure or practice?
 Does a narrow set of facts limit municipal exposure in this case?
-As a practical matter, is this decision likely to have a lasting impact on Colorado municipalities, or will this be a lot of work for a result that the legislature will reverse anyway?
+As a practical matter, is this decision likely to have a lasting impact on Colorado municipalities?

 - How serious would an adverse decision be on certain of our members, even if the impact is not felt across our membership?